nemosofts/library/README.md

 ## nemosofts.com

 #### 1. Add module dependencies
-you can add dependencies on the modules like this:
+For example you can add dependencies on the modules like this:

 ```kotlin
 implementation("com.github.nemosofts:library:1.X.X")